TRIQS/nda/doc/ex6.md

 It is split along the first dimension and the resulting 1-by-2 subarrays are sent to the ranks 0 and 1 while the ranks 2 and 3 do not receive any data.

-@subsection ex6_p4 Reducing an array/view
+@section ex6_p4 Reducing an array/view

 Let us reduce the same 2-by-2 arrays from above.
 Be default, `mpi::reduce` performs an element-wise summation among the ranks in the communicator and makes the result